Advantages of a targeted resume

 Highlight Relevant Skills

-After identifying relevant keywords from job advertisements or other requirements - focus on highlighting these key competencies throughout the CV.
+After identifying keywords relevant to your advertisement or post requirements You should focus on highlighting these skills in your CV.

-It is important to ensure that both your summary and objective are geared towards keywords for that specific job vacancy.
+Make sure your summary and objective are tailored towards keywords specifically for the job posting.

 Final Thoughts

-The process of creating a tailored CV requires quite a bit more work than just tweaking the same generic template each time you apply for jobs.
-It is, however, an investment because a perfectly crafted resume ups the odds of being asked to interview as hiring managers will know right away if applicants put some effort into tailoring the application to their specific wants and needs.
+A targeted CV will require quite a bit more work than simply tweaking the generic template each time you apply for jobs.
+It is, however, an investment because a finely tuned resume increases the likelihood of being invited to an interview since hiring managers will notice that applicants have take the time to tailor their application to their wants and requirements.

 | Information | Details |